-Research and Ethics Officer, PhD Candidate, The Hopkins Centre, MHIQ, Griffith University
+Dignity Project Research Lead, Researcher and PhD Candidate at The Hopkins Centre, MHIQ, Griffith University

 What is your general research or work expertise?

-Kelsey is the current research lead of The Dignity Project at The Hopkins Centre as well as working within the Research Support Unit of THC.
-She specialises in research ethics, governance, and data management as well as supporting fellow researchers in project management.
+Kelsey is the research lead of The Dignity Project Flagship program at The Hopkins Centre.
+She is also the lead researcher on a new collaboration with the Department of Transport and Main Roads.
+Kelsey specialises in human rights research, disabilty research and rights, critical disability theory, and dignity theory.
+She has extensive experience in ethics, governance, and data management and security as well as supporting fellow researchers in project and research management.

 What is your current area of interest/ what current research do you have at the moment?

 Kelsey’s research interests include the areas of human rights, ethics, dignity for people with disabilities, and critical disability theory.
 She is currently leading The Dignity Project in understanding how people with disability experience social, personal, and systemic dignity.

 What inspires you in your work?

 Kelsey is inspired by the people around her, quietly dedicating themselves to disrupting the societal and attitudinal barriers that limit accessibility, inclusion, and equality for all people.
 She is also inspired by a commitment to disrupting life and business as usual and working with others to produce meaningful change.